A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Numerical illustrations

 \section{Numerical illustrations}

-We demonstrate the proposed point mass proposal Metropolis-Hastings (PMPMH) algorithm via two case studies.
+We demonstrate the proposed PMPMH algorithm via two case studies.
 The first is an SSM with a simple one-dimensional Gaussian mixture state process, demonstrating how the algorithm can be implemented, and the properties of the algorithm when different practical decisions are made.
-We then show how a similar PMPMH implementation can be used to efficiently sample the latent states of a more challenging 2-dimensional population growth model that can display near-chaotic behaviour.
+We then show how a similar PMPMH implementation can be used to efficiently sample the latent states of a more challenging 2-dimensional population growth model that can display near-chaotic behavior.

 In each case study, we compare the performance of the algorithm to two particle Gibbs algorithms: the particle Gibbs (PG) sampler \citep{Chopin_2015, Murphy_2016} and the particle Gibbs with ancestor sampling (PGAS) algorithm \citep{Lindsten_2014}, both with multinomial resampling.
 The two methods are particle MCMC algorithms and, like the proposed algorithm, sample from the joint posterior distribution of the states and parameters by updating each in turn from their full conditional distributions.
 The PGAS algorithm, in particular, is a state-of-the-art method that often improves upon the mixing properties of the PG algorithm by reducing sample impoverishment \citep{Nonejad_2015, Meent_2015, Kantas_2015}, though at an increased computational cost.
-The code used to implement the PG, PGAS and PMPMH algorithms in each numerical illustration is given in Online Resource 1 of the Supplementary Information.
+The code used to implement the PG, PGAS, and PMPMH algorithms in each numerical illustration is given in Online Resource 1 of the Supplementary Information.